Veljko1357/prophet/README.md

 delete.blade.php - delete page
 insights.blade.php - insights page for account and media

+Tailwindcss has been used for styling and before starting the project npm run dev command should be ran, and php artisan serve for localhost server.

 it has dedicated controllers for each of the views and follows the same naming convention.
 The env file contains the
 instagrapi url - the port on which instagrapi runs on docker